“Oh that I would go through storms

 Someone sees us as a caregiver, a good listener, an everyday friend.

 Perhaps we will be lucky enough to know it someday.

 But for now, let’s choose to believe it is so.

 And in our darkest hours.

 *Suicide Prevention Hotline: 1-800-273-TALK (8255) or click here for website.
 You are not alone.

-If you have not picked up a copy of ONLY LOVE TODAY, it is available at Target, Barnes & Noble, LifeWay, and Amazon.
+My friends, thank you so much for being my safe place, for loving me “as is,” and supporting my work through the purchase of my books.
+If you have not picked up a copy of ONLY LOVE TODAY, it is available at Target, Barnes & Noble, and Amazon.
 Each purchase lets my publisher know my work is valued and should continue.
-Be sure and check out the new ONLY LOVE TODAY items in the online shop.
-My favorite is the gorgeous watercolor note card set with my 10 favorite quotes from the book.
-There is a quote for every occasion of life.
 Thank you for being part of The Hands Free Revolution.
-Your support is a true blessing!
+Your support brings light to my life.